-As an industrial marketer, it’s essential that you identify which stage you’re in, and ensure that you are advancing toward what should be the ultimate goal of your digital marketing — generating customers and driving revenue.
+Understanding which stage you’re in can ensure that you are advancing toward what should be the ultimate goal of your digital marketing — generating customers and driving revenue.

 Stage 1: From Traffic to Audience

-When you start out in digital marketing, you’re typically focused on simply driving “traffic” to your website.
+When you start out in digital marketing, you may be typically focused on simply driving “traffic” to your website.
 Using tools such as Google Analytics, you track traffic numbers and feel like you’re showing results from your digital marketing spend.

 For example, let's say manufacturers are your typical customers.
-There are 259,000 manufacturers in the U.S. Ask yourself how many legitimately have the need for what you offer, and don't already have another supplier providing it.
+There are hundreds of thousands of manufacturers in the U.S. Ask yourself how many legitimately need what you offer, and don't already have another supplier providing it.
 For most suppliers, asking this question narrows their potential customer pool down to a few thousand, a few hundred or even less.

-Your goal with your digital marketing is to reach and engage a legitimate, high quality audience of key prospects from that realistic and valuable audience – not to generate worthless “traffic” made up of bots and people with no interest or ability to buy your product.
+Your goal with your digital marketing is to reach and engage a legitimate, high quality audience of key prospects – not to generate worthless “traffic” made up of bots and people with no interest or ability to buy your product.

 Stage 2: From Audience to Prospect